knightcube/android-layout-templates/README.md

 ## Contribution
 - Create a PR with an xml file and also add a screenshot of your layout
-- Add your xml file
+- Add your xml file in `"xml_code folder"` of this repository
-- Add a screenshot of your layout
+- Add a screenshot of your layout in the `"screenshots"` folder of this repository
 - Please save your layout's name and xml code with the same name for easier navigation

 ## Creating an issue